The best stock trading apps make it simple and easy to invest online simply by using your smartphone or tablet.

 Will you be making trades frequently?
 If so, find a trading app that comes with free trades.
 On the other hand, if you want to put together a stable portfolio and watch your nest egg grow over the years, the cost of performing an individual trade matters less.

-Here therefore are the best stock trading apps currently on the market.
+Here then are the best stock trading apps currently available.

 Based in Chicago, M1 Holdings Inc is a robo-advisor financial services company that produces the M1 Finance app for Android and iOS devices.
 You can also make use of the M1 Finance platform on your desktop too, thanks to a handy web interface.
 Unlike other robo-advisors, M1 Finance enables you to take full control of your investments.